Nurse Resume Examples

 - Technical Skills: Knowledge of Electronic Health Records (EHR) systems, essential for maintaining accurate patient information.

-- Patient Care Experience: Previous hands-on experience in patient care settings, demonstrating the ability to provide high-quality care.
+- Patient Care Experience: Previous hands-on experience in patient care settings; this shows the capacity to provide high quality care.

 - Certifications: Possession of relevant nursing certifications like BLS, ACLS, or specialty-specific certifications which validate expertise and commitment.